 Rob McLean started sailing at the age of 4 and has 6 decades of sailing and boating experience.
 Since 1982 he has accumulated more than 20,000 miles on the Great Lakes, the Pacific and Atlantic coasts of North America, the Caribbean, and the Gulf of Mexico.

 While his professional career continues, Rob enjoys spending a month or two each year transmitting his passion for sailing to others.
 Rob is the Lead Instructor and Coordinator for Barefoot Offshore Sailing School (BOSS) in St. Vincent and the Grenadines.
 He combines expertise in modern marine electronics with a love of classic rigs and traditional techniques.
 His approach to instruction puts a priority on safety and learning proper manoeuvres, combined with calm patience as students acquire new skills, while keeping the learning process light-hearted, since sailing is as much about having fun as mastery of nautical competencies.
 He subscribes to the Arabic proverb that a day spent sailing is not counted against one’s allotted lifespan!
 There is no better place to experience this than SVG.

-Rob is certified as a monohull and catamaran Sail Canada and ASA levels from Basic to Offshore.
+Rob is certified as a monohull and catamaran instructor at all Sail Canada and ASA levels from Basic to Offshore.
 He teaches Sail Canada and ASA Coastal Navigation, and ASA Celestial Navigation .
 He is also Sail Canada power boating instructor, and examines candidates for the Canadian Pleasure Craft Operator Card and Maritime radio certification.
-As a Sail Canada Instructor Evaluator he participates in training new instructors, and contributes to the ongoing development of the Sail Canada system as a member of various working groups and committees.
+As a senior Sail Canada Instructor Evaluator he participates in training new instructors, and contributes to the ongoing development of the Sail Canada system as a member of various working groups and committees.
 In collaboration with Wavelength Sailing of Kingston Ontario, Rob co-founded LearnToCruiseOnline.ca, which offers online navigation, ashore knowledge, and maritime radio courses.
 Since 2017, LTCO has evolved to become the leading Canadian online source for recreational nautical education.